 - Short impact statements on CV shows a potential employer why you would be great for the job.

 - Impact statements are particularly effective when writing up your end-of-year accomplishments for your annual review.
 Think about it.
 Everything else being equal, who is going to get the bigger bonus?
-The person who writes: We finished the project two weeks ahead of schedule or the person who writes: We finished the project two weeks ahead of schedule, saving the company €40,000.
+The person who writes: We finished the project two weeks ahead of schedule, or the person who writes: We finished the project two weeks ahead of schedule, which saved the company €40,000.

 So, next time, don’t just think about what you do.
 Think about why it’s important.